batcode7/CSE722-Project---1-Encrypted-Chat/README.md

 # CSE722-Project-1: Encrypted-Chat

-A secure peer-to-peer chat application built with Python using **RSA-OAEP** and **AES-GCM** encryption for message confidentiality, integrity, authenticity, and freshness.
+A secure peer-to-peer chat application built with Python using **RSA** and **AES** encryption for message confidentiality, integrity, authenticity, and freshness.
 ---

 ## Features